sshmo/crawler/README.md

 * Use Kibana for data visualization
 * Retale Downloads and vote number to score, using Kibana

-* TODO

-    Visualize the words frequency in game description using Kibana
+* Visualize the words frequency in game description using Kibana